gon2410/PreEntrega2-Olivera/README.md

 ## PreEntrega2-Olivera

 ### What is it?
 A vehicle e-commerce web app project.
+It is not 100% functional, is just a project!

 ### Technologies used
 * Frameworks